JuliaTagBot/ContinuousBenchmarks.jl/README.md

   (https://github.com/apps/turingbenchbot);
-- When you want to do a benchmark, at the GitHub Account in a comment, tell it the target branches, e.g. `@TuringBenchBot bm("master", "branch1")`, the App will receive the instruction;
+- When you want to do a benchmark, at the GitHub Account in a comment, tell it the target branches, e.g. `@TuringBenchBot bm("master", "branch1")`, the app will receive the instruction;
 - While receiving the benchmark instruction,
-  - the App will create a new commit in this repository, then the commit will trigger travis CI to run the benchmark;
+  - the app will create a new commit in this repository, then the commit will trigger travis CI to run the benchmark;
-  - An issue on this repository will be opened to record the information of the benchmark job;
+  - An issue on this repository will be opened to track the benchmark job;
-  - A comment reply to the issue where you at the bot will also be filed to tell you that a benchemark will be run on Travis CI;
+  - A comment reply to the issue where you `@` the bot will also be filed to tell you that a benchemark job will be run on Travis CI;
-- When the benchemark job is done, Travis CI will commit the report to this repository;
+- When the benchemark job is done, Travis CI will commit the report to this repository, then the tracking issue will be closed with a comment.
+A reply will also be make at where you trigger the bot.

 ## How to benchmark Turing locally?